SoftUni-Internal/interactive-content/EN/07-Test-Driven-Development/01-Test-Driven-Development.md

 There are **test cases** developed to specify and validate what the code will do.

-Their purpose is to test our functionalities - if the tests fail, we need to write new code with the necessary bugfixes.
+Their purpose is to test our functionalities - if the tests fail, we may need to fix some bugs and functions.

 The test-driven development method allows us to develop tests for every small functionality.

 We can consider it as a process that relies on the repetition of a development cycle.

-Test-driven development is used to develop tests before an actual code implementation.
+Test-driven development is used to develop tests before code implementation.

 [/slide]